Currently EU shipping only

 A carrier board (or baseboard) provides the necessary connectors and interfaces — such as USB, HDMI, Ethernet, CSI, GPIO — so you can actually use the Jetson module in real-world applications.
 Think of it as the “body” that connects and powers the module.

-What is the difference between a Development Kit and a Developer Kit?
+What is the difference between an AI Kit and a Developer Kit?

 How to Choose the Right Jetson Module for Your Project